freebsd/freebsd-src/docs/Vectorizers.rst

 -------

-The goal of SLP vectorization (a.k.a. superword-level parallelism) is to combine similar independent instructions within simple control-flow regions into vector instructions.
-Memory accesses, arithemetic operations, comparison operations and some math functions can all be vectorized using this technique (subject to the capabilities of the target architecture).
+The goal of SLP vectorization (a.k.a. superword-level parallelism) is to combine similar independent instructions into vector instructions.
+Memory accesses, arithmetic operations, comparison operations, PHI-nodes, can all be vectorized using this technique.

 For example, the following function performs very similar operations on its inputs (a1, b1) and (a2, b2).
 The basic-block vectorizer may combine these